-If a Police Officer questions the contractor on the job site, they will refer the officer to the Police Department's dispatcher for verification that the emergency was properly called in.
-If there is a question regarding the need for Police support during non-business hours, a Police supervisor will have the discretion to make the determination.
+If a police officer questions the contractor on the job site, they will refer the officer to the Police Department's dispatcher for verification that the emergency was properly called in.
+If there is a question regarding the need for Police protection during nonbusiness hours, a Police supervisor will have the discretion to make the determination.